salatfreak/pyromaniac/docs/index.md

 *Butane*, but *Pyromaniac* doesn't support all of its command line options and has a couple of exciting additional features.

 You will write your configuration source code as *Pyromaniac* components.
-Don't
-worry: Your existing *Butane* configuration files are already valid *Pyromaniac* components.
+But fear not: Your existing *Butane* configuration files are already valid *Pyromaniac* components.
 The [Components][components] page is all about the syntax and built-in functions that *Pyromaniac* has to offer.